chenmoucheng/chenmoucheng.github.io/43041/graph-theory-representations.md

-**Definition.** A *term DAG* is a directed acyclic multigraph whose vertices are labeled with variable, constant, or function symbols, whose outgoing edges from any vertice are *ordered*, and where the outdegree of any vertice labeled with a function symbol f is equal to the arity of f.
+**Definition.** A *term DAG* is a directed acyclic multigraph whose vertices are labeled with variable, constant, or function symbols, whose outgoing edges from any vertex are *ordered*, and where the outdegree of any vertex labeled with a function symbol f is equal to the arity of f.

 **Example.** Let V = {x0,x1,x2}, C = {c}, F1 = {f}, F2 = {g}, F3 =